 Columbia Greenway Rail Trail

 This multi-use rail trail is a phased project that connects the south end to the Southwick Rail Trail and extends north, currently to Main Street in downtown Westfield.
 The current phase connecting the trail to Women’s Temperance Park, just north of the Westfield River, is currently under construction.
-Anticipated completion is late 2021.
+Anticipated completion has been delayed until early 2022.